 Approx. # of Quarters: 6

 Estimated Cost: $9,798.48

 Admission Dates: Fall, Winter, Spring, and Summer quarters

-Students have the opportunity to perform hands-on water quality monitoring; soil, water, and air sampling; mineral identification; wetland delineation and restoration; geographic information system mapping; and simulated hazardous wastesite cleanup operations.
+Students perform hands-on water-quality monitoring; soil, water, and air sampling; mineral identification; wetland delineation and restoration; geographic information system mapping; and simulated hazardous waste site cleanup operations.